arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ## Instructions

-To showcase the ability of the Linux layer and Arduino layer extended by M4 Core, we will build a mult-protocol gateway that will receive MQTT protocol packets using EMQX as the broker, retrieve the data from a local sensor attached to Portenta via RPC mechanism, wrap the data altogether and send to The Things Netowork using LoRa connectivity within Cayenne Low Power Payload Encoder.
+To showcase the ability of the Linux layer and Arduino layer extended by M4 Core, we will build a mult-protocol gateway that will receive MQTT protocol packets using EMQX as the broker, retrieve the data from a local sensor attached to Portenta via RPC mechanism, wrap the data together and send to The Things Netowork using LoRa connectivity within Cayenne Low Power Payload Encoder.

-This will help you get closer to understanding how the Portenta X8 and the Portenta Max Carrier help you develop a multi-protocol gateway.
+This will help you get a better understanding of how the Portenta X8 and the Portenta Max Carrier helps you develop a multi-protocol gateway.

 ### Hardware Setup